jeqcho/NEAT/README.md

 ## Contributing

-You can email me at chooijqweb@gmail.com regarding the future of this project.
+You can contact me regarding the future of this project.

 ## Versioning